 Although some cylinder vacuum models come with a “turbo” tool attachment, it is rare.

-If your home is mainly made up of hardwood, porcelain tiles or laminate flooring, then cylinder vacuums are a good option.
+If your home is mainly hardwood, porcelain tiles or laminate flooring, then cylinder vacuums are a good option.

-For carpeted homes, our recommendation is to go for a vacuum with a motorised head with a rotating brush bar.
+For carpeted homes, go for a vacuum with a motorised head with a rotating brush bar.

 Cylinder vacuums are intended to be easy to use because of a compact design and powerful suction.

-We also took into consideration the length of the cord, operating radius as well as the filtration system.
+We also kept in mind the length of the cord, operating radius as well as the filtration system.

-From our tests, we could ascertain that the best performing cylinder vacuum was the Dyson Cinetic Big Ball, though it comes with a premium price tag.
+From our tests, our top pick was the Dyson Cinetic Big Ball, though it comes with a premium price tag.